Where everything's made with love

 When it reaches a boiling point that you can not “stir down,” set a timer for exactly one minute and keep stirring.
 When the timer sounds, take the pot off the heat and move it to a cooling rack or a thickly folded towel like my hot pink one in the photo!

 Use your canning funnel to ladle the hot mixture into the jelly jars.
 Leave at least one-half inch of headspace between the jam and the top of the jar.
-Use a clean, damp cloth to wipe off the jar’s rim.
+Wipe off the jar's rim with a clean, damp cloth.

 Place a flat lid on the jar, then screw the lid and ring in place.
 Place each filled jar in the boiling water bath using your jar lifter.